japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 localDirs: Array[File]
 ```

-While being created, `DiskBlockManager` [creates local directories](#createLocalDirs) for block data. `DiskBlockManager` expects at least one local directory or prints out the following ERROR message to the logs and exits the JVM (with exit code 53):
+`DiskBlockManager` [creates local directories](#createLocalDirs) to store block data when [created](#creating-instance). `DiskBlockManager` expects at least one local directory or prints out the following ERROR message to the logs and exits the JVM (with exit code 53):

 ```text
 Failed to create any local dir.